Ballester/AnalisadorLexicoSintatico/README.md

-# AnalisadorLexicoSintatico
-Analisador Lexico e Sintatico
-Funciona somente com gramaticas sem ambiguidade e recursão a esquerda Recursões a esquerda diretas são identificadas, indiretas não.
+# Lexical and Syntatic Analaysis
+### Only for grammars with no left recursion and no ambiguity

+Analysis of a code based on the given grammar.
+The syntax of the grammar is self-explained in the given example.
+Obs.:
+  * Direct left recursions are identified when reading the grammar, indirect recursions are not.
-Regras que derivam o vazio devem ser inseridas após a inserção de todas as outras menções a essa regra
+  * Regras que derivam o vazio devem ser inseridas após a inserção de todas as outras menções a essa regra

-#Bibs
-sudo apt-get install python-networkx sudo apt-get install python-matplotlib sudo apt-get install python-pydot
+## Bibs
+  * networkx
+  * matplotlib
+  * pydot